-- 1. Complete the coursework. - The MCM requires at least 36 credit hours, plus any necessary levelling courses.
+1. Complete the coursework.

+- The MCM requires at least 30 credit hours, plus any necessary levelling courses.
 Only six credits of that work may be from outside the Rinker School's graduate program. - The MSCM requires at least 30 credit hours, plus any necessary levelling courses.
 Only six credits of that work may be from outside the Rinker School's graduate program.
-Three of the 30 credits must be Thesis Research, BCN 6971. - 2.
-Complete a final exam. - For non-thesis (MCM) students their final consists of completing a capstone course, Construction Project Delivery, BCN 5789C. - For thesis (MSCM) students their final consists of successfully defending their thesis and successfully completing final clearance of their thesis submission to the Graduate School. - Final exams must be completed in a student's final semester, with the exception that BCN 5789C may be completed in a Spring Semester, if a student graduates in a Summer Semester.
+Six of the 30 credits must be Thesis Research, BCN 6971.

+2. Complete a final exam.

+- For non-thesis (MCM) students their final consists of completing a capstone course, Construction Project Delivery, BCN 5789C. - For thesis (MSCM) students their final consists of successfully defending their thesis and successfully completing final clearance of their thesis submission to the Graduate School. - Final exams must be completed in a student's final semester.